 Talk to your doctor regarding backup methods and alternative options for the days when you miss these pills or if you can’t seem to stick to the schedule.

-Can I Take the Progestin-Only Pill If I’m Breastfeeding?
+Can You Take the Progestin-Only Pill While Breastfeeding?

-The mini pills must be taken on time, and even if you miss it by 2 or 3 hours, it will still be effective.
-However, if the window extends beyond that, you can take two pills on the same day but there should be a gap of at least couple of hours when taking these pills.
+The mini-pills must be taken on time, and even if you miss it by 2 or 3 hours, it will still be effective.
+However, if the window extends beyond that, you can take two pills on the same day but there should be a gap of at least a couple of hours when taking these pills.

 From the next day, take the mini pill at your usual time and stick to the timing.
 If you miss your mini pill on the same day, use a backup method like using condoms during intercourse to lower the chances of a pregnancy.

-What to Do If You Vomit After Taking Minipill?
+What to Do If You Vomit After Taking the Mini Pill

 Are There Any Medications That Make the Progestin-Only Pill Ineffective?